LemonaInc/JSCalculator/README.md

 - I want to add more features and more functions to JSCalculator to become more useful
 - Landscape mode

-#Thank you for checking out JSCalculator.
+#Thank you for checking out JSCalculator

 Built and designed by Jaxon Stevens